-As you’ve previously learned, the primary role of the shutter is to control the length of time that light is permitted to pass through the lens to the image sensor.
+As you’ve previously learned, the primary role of the shutter is to control the length of time that light is permitted to shine upon the image sensor, which directly affects the picture’s exposure.
 Beyond that, the shutter controls a critical aesthetic element, the perception of movement in photography.

 Shutter Priority auto-exposure mode, Bulb, and Time